wonday/react-native-orientation-locker/README.md

 ### Reactive component `<OrientationLocker>`

 It is possible to have multiple `OrientationLocker` components mounted at the same time.
 The props will be merged in the order the `OrientationLocker` components were mounted.
-This follows the usability of (StatusBar)[https://reactnative.dev/docs/statusbar].
+This follows the same usability of [\<StatusBar\>](https://reactnative.dev/docs/statusbar).

 ```js
 import React, { useState } from "react";